Serves on the NCAA Division III Softball Regional Advisory Committee

-Tina Phillips is in her 15th season as the head softball coach at Pitt-Bradford.
-In addition to her role on the diamond, she also serves as assistant athletic director, as well as senior woman administratior.
+Tina Phillips is in her 16th season as the head softball coach at Pitt-Bradford.
+In addition to her role on the diamond, she also serves as assistant athletic director, as well as senior woman administrator.

 Phillips has guided the softball team to an overall record of 260-256-2 in 14 seasons, including and impressive 150-102 mark in AMCC play, which includes four AMCC championships, three NCAA Division III tournament appearances and two ECAC tournament berths.
 She has coached 54 all-conference performers, including the 2010 AMCC Newcomer of the Year, 2008 Player of the Year and 2013 Pitcher of the Year, and twice been named the Coach of the Year.

-She has had eight players named to the National Fastpitch Coaches Association (NFCA) All-Region teams and 49 NFCA Scholar Athletes.
-Phillips has also had four players named to the ECAC South All-Region squad and currently has nine players in the Pitt-Bradford Athletic Hall of Fame.
+She has had eight players named to the National Fastpitch Coaches Association (NFCA) All-Region teams and 58 NFCA Scholar-Athletes.
+Phillips has also had four players named to the ECAC South All-Region squad and currently has 10 players in the Pitt-Bradford Athletic Hall of Fame.

 The Panthers captured the AMCC Tournament Championship in 2003, 2004, 2005 and 2007, while finishing runner-up in 2006 and 2013.
 They were also regular season co-champions in 2006 and 2010.